VAST-THE-DOGE/Tiles/README.md

 - [ ] finish the music and add it to the game.
 - [ ] add more tiles and upgrades.
-- [ ] create a map generator that uses a seed to make a random map.
 - [ ] create a research system that will unlock upgrades.
 - [ ] add an animation system to the tiles.
 - [ ] create tile animations.